 Sciatica Pain Specialist

 Sciatica is pain triggered by a pinched sciatic nerve.
-The pain radiates along the sciatic nerve, which branches lower back through the hips, buttocks, and down each leg.
+The pain radiates along the sciatic nerve, which branches lower back through the hips, buttocks, and each leg.
+The most common reason is lumbar disc herniation, which pressurizes the sciatic nerve and results in sciatic neuralgia.

 According to Harvard Health, “As many as 40% of people will get it during their life, and it becomes more frequent as you age.”
 It’s mainly people suffering from acute or chronic back pain who are more susceptible to the condition.
 The obese, smokers, and whoever smokes and leads a sedentary lifestyle are also at a higher risk.

-The pain’s prominent feature is that it starts from the lower back and radiates to the buttocks, posterior thigh, legs, and feet.
-The constant irritation of the nerve can cause sciatic neuritis, which is inflammation of the sciatic nerve.
+The pain’s prominent feature is that it starts from the lower back and radiates to the buttocks, posterior thighs, legs, and feet.
+The constant irritation of the nerve can cause sciatic neuritis and inflammation of the sciatic nerve.

 If severe, inflammation leads to permanent sciatic nerve damage and a long-term sequel.
 While sciatica usually affects one nerve or side, bilateral sciatica is a condition where both sciatica nerves are affected.

 Sciatic pain starts in the lumbar spine and radiates down towards the other pain areas like the back, buttocks, hips, and lower extremities.
 Pain is the main symptom of sciatic neuralgia.